causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Represents a destructuring pattern matching node in a `let` declaration.
+Purpose: Represents a destructuring pattern matching node in a `let` declaration.

 A [LetPatternExpr](ast_package_classes.md#class-letpatternexpr) node: `let Some(v) <- x` in `if (let Some(v) <- x)`.

-Parent Type:
+Parent Types:

 - [Expr](#class-expr)